robsann/robsann/README.md

 <details>
 <summary>
-<h3 id="nist-sp-800-37">NIST SP 800-37 Rev. 2:<br> Risk Management Framework for Information Systems and Organizations</h3>
+<h3 id="nist-sp-800-37">🔎 NIST SP 800-37 Rev. 2: Risk Management Framework for Information Systems and Organizations</h3>
 </summary>

 - NIST SP 800-37 Rev. 2 is a publication that outlines a structured approach to managing risks associated with information systems and organizations.